-109 107.
-Certain industry participants requested that vehicle manufacturers be provided flexibility in the placement of the ESC Off switch control for the following reasons.
-First, it was argued that the ESC Off switch control would be infrequently used during normal driving.
-Second, it was argued that the location of the ESC Off switch control would help ensure that disabling of the ESC reflects a deliberate act by the driver.

-110 108.
-For the reasons that follow, the "ESC Off" switch control location must be visible to and operable by the driver while properly restrained by the seat belt.
+- 105. Certain industry participants requested that vehicle manufacturers be provided flexibility in the placement of the ESC Off control for the following reasons.
+First, it was argued that the ESC Off control would be infrequently used during normal driving.
+Second, it was argued that the location of the ESC Off control would help ensure that disabling of the ESC reflects a deliberate act by the driver. - 106.
+For the reasons that follow, the "ESC Off" control location shall be visible to and operable by the driver while properly restrained by the seat belt.
 Hand-operated controls should be mounted where they are easily visible to the driver so as to minimize visual search time, because safety may be diminished the longer a driver's vision and attention are diverted from the roadway.
-Furthermore, relative consistency of location across vehicle platforms will promote easy identification of the switch control when drivers encounter a new vehicle.
+Furthermore, relative consistency of location across vehicle platforms will promote easy identification of the control when drivers encounter a new vehicle.